TeddouX/Image-To-Litematica/README.md

 ### /!\ Minecraft needs to be downloaded on your computer !

 ## Download
-- Download the zip file from the latest release (https://github.com/TeddouX/ImageToLitematica/releases/latest)
+- Download the zip file from the latest release (https://github.com/TeddouX/ImageToLitematica/releases/latest).
-- Extract zip file contents
+- Extract zip file contents.
-- Run the exe inside (no need for more installation) and ignore the windows defender prompt
+- Run the exe inside (no need for more installation).

 ### Why a zip file
 The python script was built using the pyinstaller library with the --onedir option wich makes the executable way faster at launch.
 This command produces a folder which I compressed into a zip file for faster download speeds.